ZFMK/HomoHeatMapper/README.md

 ## Notes regarding software

+###Name
-NAME        HomoHeatMapper
+HomoHeatMapper

+###Version
-VERSION     1.0
+1.0

+###Copyright
-COPYRIGHT   Copyright © 2019 Bernhard Misof.
+Copyright © 2019 Bernhard Misof.
 All rights reserved.

+###Warning
-WARNING     The copyright holder takes no legal responsibility for the correctness of
-            results obtained using this program.
+The copyright holder takes no legal responsibility for the correctness of results obtained using this program.

+#Author
-AUTHOR      Bernhard Misof
+Bernhard Misof

+#Address
-ADDRESS     Center for Molecular Biodiversity Research
+Center for Molecular Biodiversity Research
 Zoological Research Museum A. Koenig
 Bonn, Germany

+###Contact
-CONTACT     b.misof@leibniz-zfmk.de
+b.misof@leibniz-zfmk.de

+###Date
-DATE        2 November 2019
+2 November 2019

+###Purpose
-PURPOSE     HomoHeatMapper produces a heat map from a distance matrix with probabilities
-            obtained using Homo v2.0 (https://github.com/lsjermiin/Homo.v2.0).
+HomoHeatMapper produces a heat map from a distance matrix with probabilities obtained using Homo v2.0 (https://github.com/lsjermiin/Homo.v2.0).

 The smaller a probability is, the darker the corresponding pixel in the heat map is.

+###Format
-FORMAT      Probabilities must be saved in a text file with comma-separated values (.csv).
+Probabilities must be saved in a text file with comma-separated values (.csv).

 The first line must contain the number of samples being compared.

 Each of the following lines must start with a sample name, and then followed by the probabilities, one for each comparison involving the named sample.

+###Example
-EXAMPLE     See file labelled 22_root_Pvalues.csv.
+See file labelled 22_root_Pvalues.csv.

+###Install
-INSTALL     To install HomoHeatMapper.pl, type (in the command line):
+To install HomoHeatMapper.pl, type (in the command line):

             sudo cp HomoHeatMapper.pl /usr/local/bin/.

+###Exceute
-EXECUTE     HomoHeatMapper -i <infile.csv> <-t|f>
+            HomoHeatMapper -i <infile.csv> <-t|f>

+###Help
-HELP        -t = triangular heat map; -f = square heat map
+            -t = triangular heat map; -f = square heat map

+###Status
-STATUS      Software complete
+Software complete

+###Note
-NOTE        Contact author for updates, etc
+Contact author for updates, etc

+###ReferenceJ
-REFERENCE   Jermiin LS, Lovell DR, Misof B, Foster PG, Robinson J. Software for detecting
+ermiin LS, Lovell DR, Misof B, Foster PG, Robinson J. Software for detecting
             heterogeneous evolutionary processes across aligned sequence data.
 Syst.
 Biol.
             (submitted)